My name is Shiri, which means “my song” in Hebrew. As I am quite tone deaf, this is slightly ironic.

-I’m Israeli-American and am currently pursuing an MSc in mathematics at the Technion.
-I meandered over to this field from a slightly different background: I previously completed a computer science MSc at Oxford, with a focus on neural networks, and before that I completed a BSc in physics.
+I’m an Israeli-American software developer currently working at Google.
+Previously, I completed a computer science MSc at Oxford, with a focus on neural networks, and prior to that I studied physics and computer science.

 For more info, you can have a look at my CV.